ietf-wg-acme/acme/draft-ietf-acme-acme.md

 support reissuance / renewal in a straightforward way, especially if the CSR / notBefore / notAfter could be updated. ]]

-The elements of the "requirements" array are immutable once set, except for their "status" fields.
+The "requirements" array is immutable once set.
 If any other part of the object changes after the object is created, the client MUST consider the application invalid.

 The "requirements" array in the challenge SHOULD reflect everything that the CA required the client to do before issuance, even if some requirements were